 - Demonstrated leadership ability – Candidates should have achieved positions of significant responsibility at the national, regional or local level and show clear promise to assume greater future leadership roles

 - Record of public service in the community – Candidates’ careers must reflect a present and future commitment to public service, broadly defined in the public, NGO, or private sector

 - University lecturers – Candidates need to demonstrate management or policy responsibilities and experience (Exceptions apply to teachers of English as a foreign language and specialists in substance abuse preventions and treatment)

 The following individuals are not eligible for the HHH Fellowship:

-- Individuals who have had more than six months of U.S. experience during the five years prior to August 2019 are ineligible to apply
+- Individuals who have had more than six months of U.S. in-country experience of any kind during the five years prior to August 2021 are ineligible to apply

 - Individuals with dual U.S. citizenship or U.S. permanent resident status are ineligible to apply.

 - Payment of tuition and fees at the assigned host university

 - A living allowance, including a one-time settling-in allowance